cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 ## Use

-Companies that user Jenkins include eBay, Cloudera, GitHub, ITA software by Google, LinkedIn, NASA, Netflix, Sony, the UK Government, Yahoo, and many more.
-Open source projects currently utilizing Jenkins include Djangos CMS, Apache, JBoss, Mozilla, SQLAlchemy, and Twitter4J.
+Companies that make use of Jenkins include eBay, Cloudera, GitHub, ITA software by Google, LinkedIn, NASA, Netflix, Sony, the UK Government, Yahoo, and many more.
+Open source projects currently utilizing Jenkins include Django CMS, Apache, JBoss, Mozilla, SQLAlchemy, and Twitter4J.

 ## Popularity